johnkeisker/25-data-modeling/explorer.md

 You've used the Marvel API quite a bit.
 Let's model a comic site of our own for DC.
 You'll need to think about the fact that there are characters (the superheroes), comics (the actual issues), series (the collections of issues), events (which consist of many issues), artists, writers, et cetera.
 This is an incredibly deep rabbit hole.
 Create at least 5 models that would be able to provide enough information for someone to build all of our Marvel apps, but in the DC universe.

 ## characters Model
-1. character_id - integer - character id
+1. id - integer - character id
-2. comic_id - integer - id of specific comic.
+2. comic_id - integer - id of comic.
-3. events_id - integer - id of specific events.
+3. events_id - integer - id of events.
-4. series_id - integer - id of specific series.
+4. series_id - integer - id of series.
+5. name - string - name of character.

-## comic Model
+## comics Model
-1. comic_id - integer - id of specific comic.
+1. id - integer - id of specific comic.
-2. series_id - integer - id of specific series.
+2. series_id - integer - id of series.
-3. events_id - integer - id of specific events.
+3. events_id - integer - id of events.
+4. name - string - name of comics.

 ## events Model
-1. series_id - integer - id of specific series.
+1. series_id - integer - id of series.
-2. comic_id - integer - id of specific comic.
+2. id - integer - id of event.
-3. character_id - integer - character id
+3. character_id - integer - character id.

 ## series Model
-1. character_id - integer - character id
-2. comic_id - integer - id of specific comic.
-3. events_id - integer - id of specific events.
+1. events_id - integer - id of events.

 ## artists Model
-1. artists_id - integer - artist id.
+1. name - string - artist id.
 2. character_id - integer - character id
-3. comic_id - integer - id of specific comic.
+3. comic_id - integer - id of comic.
-4. events_id - integer - id of specific events.
+4. events_id - integer - id of events.
-5. series_id - integer - id of specific series.
+5. series_id - integer - id of series.

 ## writers Model
-1. writer_id - integer - writer id.
+1. name- string - writer id.
+2. character_id - integer - character id
+3. comic_id - integer - id of comic.
+4. events_id - integer - id of events.
+5. series_id - integer - id of series.